sarisman84/LabyrinthOfTheAbyss/Documentation/Story Lore/Titus' Version of The Story.md

 Here, Julius tempered his weapons and prepared for the final challenge.
 The Rogue and Mage accompanied him, each grappling with their own doubts about the journey.
 The Alchemist, a strange and erratic figure, sent cryptic messages through the dungeon’s failing relays, hinting at the truth behind the pillar and the stone of resurrection.

 At the heart of the abyss, Julius confronted the general who had ordered his family’s execution.
 The battle was a culmination of Julius’s vengeance, fought amidst a crumbling world.

+> [!WARNING] Add
+> Boss is attempting to get in to the alchemists sanctum.
+Al Thymers is helping forge the vanguard's weapon at the forge. (boss has a soul anchor)

 ---